EV Jobs Academy

 Mobility Talent, Defense and Outdoor Recreation Vehicles, Smart Cities and Communities Fleet (SC2FC) collaboratives are supported by Research, Recruitment, and the Education and Training Academy project teams developing outreach strategies and comprehensive asset maps of scalable training to build the talent pool of technicians and engineers required to develop and repair electrified vehicles.

-- Full Collaborative led by Michigan Alliance for Greater Mobility Advancement (MAGMA) and the Department of Labor and Economic Opportunity (LEO).
+- Full collaborative led by Michigan Alliance for Greater Mobility Advancement (MAGMA) and the Department of Labor and Economic Opportunity (LEO).

-- Southeast Michigan Mobility Talent Collaborative led by the Detroit Chamber of Commerce and MICHauto.
+- Southeast Michigan Mobility Talent collaborative led by the Detroit Chamber of Commerce and MICHauto.

-- Defense and Outdoor Recreation Vehicles Collaborative led by the National Advanced Mobility Consortium (NAMC) with support from Michigan Technological University and UP Michigan Works!
+- Defense and Outdoor Recreation Vehicles collaborative led by the National Advanced Mobility Consortium (NAMC) with support from Michigan Technological University and UP Michigan Works!

-- Smart Cities and Communities Fleet (SC2FC) Collaborative led by the Southeast Michigan Council of Governments (SEMCOG).
+- Smart Cities and Communities Fleet (SC2FC) collaborative led by the Southeast Michigan Council of Governments (SEMCOG).

-- Research Project Team led by the Center for Automotive Research (CAR), WIN Research & Data Team, W.E.
+- Research project team led by the Center for Automotive Research (CAR), WIN Research & Data Team, W.E.
 UpJohn Institute For Employment Research, and Southeast Michigan Council of Governments (SEMCOG).

-Industry stakeholders, employers, and education partners are the driving force to building this highly-charged collaborative.
+Industry stakeholders, employers, and education partners are the driving force to building this highly-charged collaboration.
 To be successful, WIN is inviting all mobility sector and industry leaders to participate in the EV Jobs Academy initiative by emailing firstname.lastname@example.org.